gds-operations/vcloud-edge_gateway/README.md

 * Several balancing algorithms, such as 'round robin', and 'least connections'
 * Ability to persist sessions to the same backend member node, via a variety of means (eg HTTP cookie value, SSL session ID, source IP hash).

+It is also worth noting what it *does not* support:

+* In vCD 5.1, TCP and HTTPS layer-4 balancing are based on TCP port forwarding.
+  There is no NAT in the mix, so the backend pools see the IP address/port of the edge rather than the remote host.
+* There is no SSL offloading/decryption possible on the device, so traffic inspection of HTTPS is not feasible.

 Rather unusually, each virtual server and pool combination can handle traffic balancing for HTTP, HTTPS, and a single TCP port simultaneously.
 For example: